 “And you,” he said, returning the SS officer’s hostile stare with a pleasant smile, “you must have a name, too.”

 “Sommer.
 Hauptscharfùhrer Hans Sommer.”
 He had abandoned the pretension of English and now spoke in German—lower class, southern German.
 Walter allowed himself a slight reaction—just the slightest of smiles—to Sommer’s dialect, an insult Sommer immediately caught and understood.

 “So,” Dieter said quickly, “if I may ask without being rude, what do you do here in Paris?”

 “I study at the Sorbonne.
-I’m doing post-doctoral work on Ronsard.”
+I’m writing a book on Pierre de Ronsard.”

 “Ronsard?” asked the older Wehrmacht officer who had been silent until now.
 “Are there no German writers you admire?”

 “Of course.
 Especially Rilke.
 He’s superb.
 His Der Panther never ceases to shock me with its power.
 And reading Morgenstern—well, there is always a witty surprise.
 There are others I might add: Hesse, Thomas Mann, Brecht.
 But they seem to have fallen out of popularity in Germany these days.”

 “We prefer writers who speak the truth about the German culture,” the older officer replied testily.

 “That’s your business, I’m sure,” Walter answered affably, then wanting to ease the mood at the table, added with a helpless shrug, “But as for Ronsard, I think it is with poets as it is with women.
 One can never quite manage to explain one’s love affair to a friend.”

 After the laughter subsided, Dieter said “It’s nice of you to join us.
 One sees so few Americans in Paris these days.”